sudeeprp/default-coding/situation-refactor.md

 [this link, which explores Lucid, Correct and Unambiguous coding](investment-benefits.md), while enabling future maintenance to do the same.

-Here are a few approaches you can do right away.
+Here are a few approaches you can start right away.

 ## Making changes inexpensive